 e) Taxation of transactions with offshore companies,

-• The following measures are to be introduced where taxation of real estate is concerned:
+f) Efficient monitoring of all transactions within a group of companies. - The following measures are to be introduced where taxation of real estate is concerned:

 a) Implementation of progressive taxation for major property owners from 2010,